Technical workflows

 Salsa CI and debusine both offer many CI tooling.

-For setting up Salsa CI, see Git workflow for the (E)LTS packages.
+For setting up Salsa CI, see Git workflow.

 For debusine, see wiki:DebusineDebianNet.